Modern Slavery Transparency

 The management of modern slavery risk and impact in our supply chain is embedded into our Supplier Assessment Framework.
 Supported by our Strategic Purchasing team, our supply chain is responsible for ensuring compliance with local labour laws.
 We assess the modern slavery risk to people in our supply chain by considering the country of origin we are sourcing products and raw materials from.
 Our Strategic Purchasing team develop expert knowledge of local labour laws and human rights risks through stringent assessment and audit of potential supply chain partners.

-During 2023, Camira has extended the scope of its human risk analysis provision with the aim of continuing to understand its supply chain and assisting strategic purchasing decisions.
-The Camira Supplier Code of Conduct continues its roll-out with Camira’s key suppliers and is supported by the Supplier Agreement Framework and is supported through various mandatory compliance training modules.
+Camira continued to extend the scope of its human rights risk analysis provision in 2024, continuing to further understand its supply chain and assist with strategic purchasing decisions.
+The Camira Supplier Code of Conduct continues its roll-out with Camira’s key suppliers and is supported by the Supplier Agreement Framework and various mandatory compliance training modules.

 Tackling modern slavery risk in our business